 Alternately, you can power the Sprite[®] from your controller.
 You must have a 5 Volt DC regulated supply with 500 mA available.
 Use 26 AWG wire or larger.
-The supplied A/V cable is not suitable.
 Do not use the Sprite's included power supply together with an external power supply.